andyrm8052/basic_calculator_OOP/README.md

 more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

+Flyweight basically reuses existent codes to store and create new ones.
+IT allows to reduce the number of codes as well.
 ```
 In Calculator.js
 ```